manoss96/fluke/docs/source/user_guide/interacting_with_data.rst

 ``set_metadata`` method in order to assign some metadata to it, it would have absolutely no effect on the actual metadata of the instance's underlying object entity that is stored on Amazon S3.
-Similarly, invoking an instance's ``get_metadata`` method won't fetch the object's actual metadata, though it will look for any metadata we may have assigned to it locally.
+Similarly, invoking an instance's ``get_metadata`` method won't fetch the object's actual metadata, though it will search for any metadata we may have assigned to it locally.

 So how can we inspect the actual metadata of an object?
 This can be easily done by invoking an instance's ``load_metadata`` method, which goes on to fetch